TurboWarp/extensions/CONTRIBUTING.md

  - Very niche extensions.
 You can write the extension for yourself, then import it as a file instead without needing us to review.
  - Extensions whose primary purpose is monetization.
 It isn't in the spirit of a free and open source project.
  - Joke extensions.
 Things that are funny to you are not funny to everyone, especially when we get bug reports about it.
+ - Extensions that were written mostly or entirely by a large language model (ChatGPT, Gemini, Perplexity, Claude, Grok, DeepSeek, etc.)

 Some extensions were added before these guidelines existed.
 We're trying to enforce them moving forward.